usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 Suppose we calculate the vector from your eye through each pixel on the window.
 We can then use this vector to work backward and determine information about the photons that would enter through that pixel.
 From this information, we can determine the color of that pixel.
-Figure X visualizes this process for one pixel.
+Figure 1 visualizes this process for one pixel.

 ![alt_text](./assets/image_plane.png)

-_Figure X: From pixels to rays (Credit: [Michael Walczyk](https://michaelwalczyk.com/blog-ray-marching.html))_
+_Figure 1: From pixels to rays (Credit: [Michael Walczyk](https://michaelwalczyk.com/blog-ray-marching.html))_

 The process is well-researched in computer graphics and is computed using the inverse [camera projection matrix](https://en.wikipedia.org/wiki/Camera_matrix).
 For our virtual camera, this operation boils down to just a couple of operations: